Fusioneers/DeepCream/docs/documentation.md

 ## Scientific application

-The scientific approach is split into two distinct parts: The analysis, which separates clouds on the provided image and computes a variety of properties for each one.
-The classification part takes these features and generates probabilities for each cloud type.
+The scientific application is split into two distinct parts: The analysis, which separates the clouds on the provided image and computes a variety of properties for each one.
+The classification on the other hand part takes these features and computes how probable the different cloud types are for each of them.

 ### Cloud analysis

 The first part of the analysis consists of the separation of the clouds.
 These are mostly considered independent.
 The second part of the analysis identifies a couple of features that can indicate the type of the cloud.
 These features consist of shape based features, for example the elongation or the convexity, and texture based features, like transparency and sharp edges.

 ### Classification

 At first, we thought about implementing a clustering algorithm to identify the different clouds.
-This would have had the disadvantages of consuming a lot of computation time and resulting in barely predictable results.
-So instead we compute the classification by comparing the properties gathered by the analysis against a couple of cloud types previously defined.
+However, this would have had the disadvantages of consuming a lot of computation time and resulting in barely predictable results.
+So instead we computed the classification by comparing the properties gathered by the analysis against a couple of cloud types previously defined.
 This allows us to quickly customise and specify new cloud types and correct classification mistakes made by the program, while maintaining a high performance.